aerogear/graphback/CONTRIBUTING.md

-# Contributing to the GraphBack
+# Contributing to the Graphback

 First, ensure you have the [latest LTS npm](https://docs.npmjs.com/) installed.
 For CLI usage we recommend to use Node version manager - NVM.